-ETCO levels were measured using an ETCO monitor (CO-StatTM; Natus Medical, San Carlos, CA, USA).
-A small sampling catheter was inserted 5 mm inside the nostril.
-Testing was completed within 3 min of quiet tidal breathing.
+ETCO levels were measured using an end tidal CO monitor (CO-StatTM, Natus Medical Inc, San Carlos CA, USA).
+A small sampling catheter was inserted five millimetres inside the nostril.
+Testing was completed within three minutes of quiet tidal breathing.
 After each measurement, the machine analysed the background CO level, which was then deducted from the measured value.
 The monitor also measured the background hydrogen concentration.
-If the hydrogen concentration exceeded 50 ppm, which interferes with the measurement of ETCO [15], the instrument
+If the hydrogen concentration exceeded 50ppm, which interferes with the measurement of ETCO [15], the instrument terminated breath sampling and the ETCO test was aborted.
+Total bilirubin, absolute reticulocyte and haemoglobin levels were all recorded from routine blood samples taken during the patient's outpatient visit.